AleksandarHaralanov/ReciPlus/README.md

 ### Configuration
 Automatically generates configuration files `shaped.yml`, `shapeless.yml`, and `furnace.yml` located at `plugins/ReciPlus/recipes`.

+> [!CAUTION]
+> It is **very** important to follow these layout patterns exactly as they are.
+>
+> Otherwise, the plugin will not work, or you might even end up with improper recipes.

 #### Setting up custom recipes
 ```yaml
 shaped: